AndroidCloned/KB16B-02/readme.md

 #### 3) Turning down the logo timout
 The logo doesnt need to be shown for nearly as long as it is shown in the stock firmware, so I turned that down to 2 (2000 ms) seconds in `kb16.c` at the root of this repo.

+# Artisan Coffee Roaster Integration

+This firmware includes specialized support for controlling Kaleido M2s coffee roasters through Artisan Coffee Roaster software.

+## Setup Requirements

+1. **Artisan Coffee Roaster** software installed and running
+2. **Kaleido M2s** roaster connected and configured in Artisan
+3. **Keyboard shortcuts enabled** in Artisan settings
+4. **Rev2 hardware** (this firmware is designed specifically for Rev2)

+## Usage

+1. Switch to **Layer 2** on the macropad
+2. Rotate the **large top-middle knob** to control heater power:
+   - Clockwise: Increase heater power by 1%
+   - Counter-clockwise: Decrease heater power by 1%
+3. The macropad sends proper Kaleido commands in the format `kaleido(HP,{value})`
+4. Heater power range: 0% to 100% with automatic bounds checking

+## Technical Details

+- **Default heater value**: 50%
+- **Command format**: Uses Kaleido's native command structure
+- **State tracking**: Maintains current heater value in firmware memory
+- **Layer-specific**: Only active on Layer 2 to avoid accidental activation
+- **Encoder mapping**: Uses Encoder 2 (pins A1/A2) - the large top-middle knob

+This integration allows precise, hands-free control of your Kaleido M2s roaster during coffee roasting sessions without needing to interact with the computer interface.